Winter Reset

 Amber's Yoga Bio

 Amber has been practicing yoga since 1999, and discovered Ashtanga Yoga in 2010.
-Since then, she has trained in the Ashtanga lineage with David Williams, David Swenson and Kathy McNames.
-Amber began sharing her knowledge and training with friends and private clients in 2012, and completed teacher training from Yoga Vermont, an Ashtanga Yoga Studio in Burlington, VT, with Kathy McNames.
+Since then, she has trained in the Ashtanga lineage with David Williams, David Swenson, and Kathy McNames.
+Amber began sharing her knowledge and training with friends and private clients in 2012, and completed teacher training at Yoga Vermont, an Ashtanga Yoga Studio in Burlington, VT, with Kathy McNames.
 She enjoys teaching Ashtanga Yoga and making it accessible to practitioners of all levels.

 Contact